trizin/NFT-Marketplace-on-Avalanche/README.md

 Create a new auction, click on the `Cancel Auction` button and confirm the transaction.

 After refreshing the page, we can see that the auction has been canceled.

 ![canceled](/images/canceled.png)

-We can also see that the token sent back to use after we've cancelled the auction.
+We can also see that the token was sent back to use after we've canceled the auction.

 ## Polishing the buttons

 We should hide the button if the button is not in function.
 For instance, the `Withdraw Funds` button is visible to all users; however, only the auction creator can call it when the auction is over.
-Thus, we must only make it visible if the auction is over, and the user is the auction creator.
+Thus, we must only make it visible if the auction is over and the user is the auction creator.

 We will do some controls for each button and hide the button if the user is not able to call the function.

 Please note that our contract already blocks the other users from calling `Withdraw Funds` function.
-Someone can call any external function of a contract even if it's hidden on the web page.
+Someone can call any external function of a contract, even if it's hidden on the web page.
 It is crucial to make the checks within the contract code.

 We will use some booleans to make this easier.